olivertowers/aaz/Commands/document-db/cluster/_check-name-availability.md

 #### examples

-- Checks and confirms the Mongo Cluster name is availability for use.
+- Checks and confirms the cluster name is availability for use.
     ```bash
-        document-db cluster check-name-availability --location westus2 --name newmongocluster
+        docdb cluster check-name-availability --location westus2 --name newClusterName
     ```